Research Team

 I heard that I can learn a lot about research from working with you, but would like to talk to you to learn if I would be a good fit.

-I am able to join TNM though _____ (see notes below)______ and would be interested in starting ___ {insert date}___.
+I am able to join your team though _____ (see notes below)______ and would be interested in starting ___ {insert date}___.

 Please let me know if this would be possible!